febos/SQUARNA/README.md

     5) python3 SQUARNA.py i=examples/ali_input.afa if=q a v

-    An example of running alignment-based predictions in the verbose mode.
+    An example of running alignment-based predictions
+    in the verbose mode.

+    6) python3 SQUARNA.py i=huge.fasta byseq pl=1 c=fastest.conf

+    An example of running single-sequence predictions
+    in the fast mode.
+Recommended for very large inputs.

 # Input format